eislab-cps/synctree/README.md

 # Introduction
 **SyncTree** is a **CRDT-based tree** with built-in:

-- **Conflict-free merge** across distributed replicas
+- **Conflict-free merge** across distributed replicas.
-- **ECDSA crypto** for node signatures and identities (Web3 identities)
+- **ECDSA crypto** for node signatures and identities (Web3 identities).
-- **ABAC (Attribute-Based Access Control)** for fine-grained permissions
+- **ABAC (Attribute-Based Access Control)** for fine-grained permissions.

 **Key Properties:**
-- **Conflict-free:** No need for manual conflict resolution
+- **Conflict-free:** No need for manual conflict resolution.
-- **Strong eventual consistency:** All replicas converge automatically
+- **Strong eventual consistency:** All replicas converge automatically.
-- **Offline-capable:** Changes can be made locally and merged later
+- **Offline-first:** Changes can be made locally and merged later.
-- **Deterministic merge:** The merge process always produces the same result
+- **Deterministic merge:** The merge process always produces the same result.
-- **Self-sovereign identity (Web3) & self-verifiability** The entire CRDT tree — including identities, structure, and data — is cryptographically self-verifiable and controlled by the users, with no reliance on centralized authorities
+- **Self-sovereign identity (Web3) & self-verifiability** The entire CRDT tree — including identities, structure, and data — is cryptographically self-verifiable and controlled by the users, with no reliance on centralized authorities.

 **Key Features:**
 - **Serialization** to/from **JSON**